-- (a) Reimbursement For Excess Taxes Owed-Multiple Years: A lump-sum backpay award covering a multiyear period, or that is paid in a year different from when the backpay is accrued is likely to impose income taxes at a rate higher than if the affected individual had received wages in due course.
+(a) Reimbursement For Excess Taxes Owed-Multiple Years: A lump-sum backpay award covering a multiyear period, or that is paid in a year different from when the backpay is accrued is likely to impose income taxes at a rate higher than if the affected individual had received wages in due course.
 Accordingly, Regional Offices should, when appropriate, provide that Charged Party reimburse any affected individual for the difference in taxes owed as a result of receiving a lump-sum payment.
+See Don Chavas, LLC d/b/a Tortillas Don Chavas and Mariela Soto and Anahi Figueroa, 361 NLRB No. 10 (2014), in which the Board announced that it will routinely require respondents to compensate employees for the adverse tax consequences of receiving lump-sum backpay awards covering periods longer than one year, as well as routinely require respondents to file a report with the SSA allocating backpay awards to the appropriate calendar quarters.
+In AdvoServ of New Jersey, Inc. 363 NLRB No. 143, the Board modified the SSA filing report requirement so that the Backpay Reports are now to be completed and sent directly to the Region and changed the allocation of the backpay award from appropriate calendar quarters to the appropriate year.
+When the union is not an employer in an unfair labor practice proceeding, it should not be required to report the backpay paid to the Social Security Administration report.
+See Laborers International Union of North America, Local 1177 (Turner Industrial Maintenance), 15-CB-005974.
+See Section 10557 for further details.
+The Social Security Administration credits employee earnings by calendar years for purposes of determining benefit entitlements and amounts.
+A backpay award will be credited as earnings by Social Security for the year in which it was paid.
+There are situations where it may be advantageous for a discriminate to have the Social Security Administration allocate earnings from a backpay award to the years of the backpay period.

-See Latino Express, Inc., 359 NLRB No. 44 (2012), GC Memo 11-08, OM Memo 13-41, and Sec.
-10266.7.
-See also GC Memo 13-03 (CH) for calculation of reimbursement for excess tax liability. - (b) Reporting Backpay to the Social Security Administration-Multiple Years: Allocating backpay for multiple years to a single year may have an adverse effect on any affected individual's ability to secure Social Security benefits and/or may lower such benefits.
+(b) Reporting Backpay to the Social Security Administration-Multiple Years: Allocating backpay for multiple years to a single year may have an adverse effect on any affected individual's ability to secure Social Security benefits and/or may lower such benefits.
 Accordingly, Regional Offices should, when appropriate, provide that Charged Party submit documentation to the Social Security Administration to ensure backpay is allocated to the appropriate periods.
-See, Latino Express, Inc., 359 NLRB No. 44 (2012), GC Memo 11-08 and Sec.
-10266.7.
-See also GC Memo 13-03 (CH) and its Attachment B and OM Memo 13-41, for filings by charged parties/respondents with Social Security Administration.
+See, Don Chavas, LLC d/b/a Tortillas Don Chavas and Mariela Soto and Anahi Figueroa, 361 NLRB No. 10 (2014), a.
+See GC Memo 13-03 (CH) Attachment B. for filings by charged parties/respondents with Social Security Administration.